Owner’s Equity: Meaning

 Owner’s Equity = Assets – Liabilities

 This is the most common equation used for understanding the meaning of owner’s equity.
 It is the value obtained by subtracting the liabilities that the owner owes to lenders, creditors, investors, and other sets of individuals from the company’s total assets.

 Owner’s Equity = Available Capital + Retained Earnings

-In this equation, owner’s equity is defined as the sum total of business capital and the earnings retained after paying all the liabilities.
+In this equation, the owner’s equity is defined as the sum total of business capital and the earnings retained after paying all the liabilities.
 Let’s take an example in which the capital available to a company at the beginning of a new financial year is $500,000.
-Now suppose that the owner contributes additional $30,000 to the capital.
+Now suppose that the owner contributes an additional $30,000 to the capital.
 And the company’s net income (retained earnings) by the end of the year is $70,000.
 At the end of the financial year,

 Owner’s Equity = $500,000 + $30,000 + $70,000 = $600,000

 Suppose that the owner withdraws $20,000 for his personal use during the year.
 The result would be,

 Owner’s Equity = $600,000 – $20,000 = $580,000